About Esperance Physiotherapy

 AHPRA is the national body responsible for the regulation of medical and allied health practitioners under the legislation requirements.
 All Esperance Physiotherapy professionals maintain annual membership and professional development requirements as per AHPRA regulations.
 Doug provides medical-legal reports for AHPRA.

 Sarah (Administration Officer)

 Sarah is one of the friendly voices you will first hear when you call Esperance Physiotherapy.
-A local of Esperance, keen hockey player and gardener, Sarah can assist you with clinical appointments, product recommendations and general administration enquiries.
+A local of Esperance, keen hockey player, and gardener, Sarah can assist you with clinical appointments, product recommendations, and general administration inquiries.